testalliance/zKillboard/README.md

 - Linux, Mac OS X or Windows
 - MariaDB 5.5+ (MySQL 5.5+ might work, but isn't strictly supported, since some tables are in the Aria format)
 - Composer
-- APC or Memcached isn't strictly required, but APC or Memcached is highly recommended
+- Memcached isn't strictly required, but is highly recommended
 - cURL and it's php library, php5-curl

 ## Path